isomerpages/govtech-gobusiness-main/pages/epjs/recruit-talent/skillsfuture-career-transition-programme.md

 The SCTP courses are for self-sponsored individuals and will be subsidised at SSG's prevailing funding rates.

-Enterprises will be eligible for the Jobs Growth Incentive (JGI) when you hire the mid-career individuals and upon meeting the JGI conditions.

 ---

 ### How to apply: